Author: Erving Goffman

 Audiobook length: 31 min

-Chapter 2How to view social interaction from the perspective of a theatrical performance Chapter 3Impression management of social members on the stage Chapter 4Reasons and solutions for performance disruptions Chapter 5Summary & Review Harry Potter and the Cursed Child, Parts 1 & 2
+Chapter 2How to view social interaction from the perspective of a theatrical performance Chapter 3Impression management of social members on the stage Chapter 4Reasons and solutions for performance disruptions Chapter 5Summary & Review P.E.T.
+Parent Effectiveness Training

 Listening to the summary audiobook of "The Presentation of Self in Everyday Life" by Erving Goffman offers valuable insights into the complexities of social interactions and identity formation.
 Goffman's exploration of how individuals construct their personas in various social contexts provides a profound understanding of human behavior, making it accessible and relevant to our daily lives.
 By engaging with these concepts through an audiobook, listeners can easily grasp the dynamics of self-presentation and its implications in both personal and professional settings, enhancing their communication skills and self-awareness.